 Supporting Learning at Home and in School In this term's newsletter we share how our team have all been finding different ways to continue our pilot studies despite the on-going disruptions in schools across Europe.
 We describe some exciting new developments in how our partner teachers will be able to interact with the Navigo game data.
 We also … Continue reading iRead Project News – Issue 12

-A well-known supportive strategy with struggling readers is to highlight specific phonemes (parts of a word) within a text by colour-coding them.
+Minna Orvokki Nygren A well-known supportive strategy with struggling readers is to highlight specific phonemes (parts of a word) within a text by colour-coding them.
 Specialist teachers do this all the time: using a coloured pencil they may circle tricky vowel combinations on a piece of paper.
 Coloured letters can help in developing accuracy and fluency, foundational skills in reading.
 An accurate and fluent reader is someone who can read a text without the need to stop creating a “bridge” between the words and comprehension.
-However, the effectiveness of this common pedagogical … Continue reading Why Studying Children’s Responses to Colour-Coded Letters on E-Readers Really Matters?
+However, the effectiveness of … Continue reading Why Studying Children’s Responses to Colour-Coded Letters on E-Readers Really Matters?

 Learning and adapting to a new way of working In this term's newsletter we share how the iRead project partners have been adapting their practices so that they can continue to work with teachers and students.
 We share insights from our project evaluation meetings which have given us the opportunity to exchange ideas and learn from … Continue reading iRead Project News – Issue 11